 There are several types of white blood cells, all with specific functions.
 Examples include phagocytes (like macrophages) that roam the body looking for any foreign invaders to destroy and lymphocytes (B cells and T cells) that are set into action in response to a specific pathogen such as a virus or bacterium.
 When a pathogen is detected the different types of white blood cells work together to recognize it and respond, protecting the body from disease.

-The immune system has two main parts
+The immune system has two main parts: Innate and Adaptive

 The immune system has two main parts, the innate immune system and the adaptive immune system.
-You will learn more about these different systems and the roles that the cells of the immune system play in each, in the next two lessons.

 The Innate Immune System